GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-09-25 23:28:57 IST
+This content is dynamically generated in Indian Time (IST): 2025-09-26 00:04:58 IST

 Current Weather in Coimbatore:
-Temperature: 23.00 °C
+Temperature: 25.88 °C
-Condition: broken clouds
+Condition: mist